Bedrock-OSS/bedrock-wiki/docs/commands/logic-gates.md

 [Sourced By Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5)

-Logic gates are devices that take one or more binary inputs and, as the name suggests, perform logical boolean operations to give a single binary output (either `true` or `false`).
+Logic gates are devices that take one or more binary inputs and, as the name suggests, performs logical boolean operations to give a single binary output (either `true` or `false`).

 They are what a computer uses to perform any function.
 These devices are very helpful for programming, and using them is a crucial step in creating optimized command systems.
-So, let's learn how you can use any of the logic gates in your systems using the `/execute` command.
+In this page you will learn how you can utilise any of the logic gates in your systems with the help of the `/execute` command!

 ## Logic Gates